williamouyang/okta.github.io/_source/_docs/api/resources/oidc.md

  The OAuth 2.0 specification [requires](https://tools.ietf.org/html/rfc6749#section-10.12) that clients protect their redirect URIs against CSRF by sending a value in the authorize request which binds the request to the user-agent's authenticated state.
  Using the *state* parameter is also a countermeasure to several other known attacks as outlined in [OAuth 2.0 Threat Model and Security Considerations](https://tools.ietf.org/html/rfc6819).

  * [Proof Key for Code Exchange](https://tools.ietf.org/html/rfc7636) (PKCE) is a stronger mechanism for binding the authorization code to the client than just a client secret, and prevents [a code interception attack](https://tools.ietf.org/html/rfc7636#section-1) if both the code and the client credentials are intercepted (which can happen on mobile/native devices).
 The PKCE-enabled client creates a large random string as code_verifier and derives code_challenge from it using code_challenge_method.
 It passes the code_challenge and code_challenge_method in the authorization request for code flow.
 When a client tries to redeem the code, it must pass the code_verifer.
 Okta recomputes the challenge and returns the requested token only if it matches the code_challenge in the original authorization request.
-When a client, whose token_endpoint_auth_method is 'none', makes a code flow authorization request, the code_challenge parameter is required.
+When a client, whose `token_endpoint_auth_method` is `none`, makes a code flow authorization request, the `code_challenge parameter` is required.

 #### postMessage() Data Model